-For almost as long as I've had a camera I've admired Samuel Boardman State Park from afar.
-Several years ago I drove through the park while en route to the Redwoods but never got a chance to stop, however it reinforced what I thought I already knew: beauty - pure unadulterated beauty.
-A 12-mile stretch of the most ruggedly gorgeous coastline you or any Hollywood Producer could ever imagine.
-Jagged, vertigo-inducing cliffs ending abruptly at the surging sea and forested islands dotting every vista.
+For almost as long as I've had a camera I've had a far-away longing for Samuel Boardman State Park.
+Several years ago I drove through the park while en route to the Redwoods but never got a chance to actually stop.
+Driving by however reinforced my presumptions: pure unadulterated beauty.
+A 12-mile stretch of the most ruggedly gorgeous coastline you or any Hollywood cinematographer could ever imagine.
+Jagged, vertigo-inducing cliffs ending abruptly at the surging sea and forested islands dotting each vista.
 Remote sandy beaches with nary a soul to be seen.
-I'm all about idyllic and this place is that.
+I'm all about idyllic and this place is certainly that.

 Trouble is that it's one of those places that's just close enough to always be a lingering thought, but also just far enough that it sounds like a big pain in the ass.
 It's as southern as Oregon gets.
 So southern that I'm positive California daydreams of just reaching over and snatching it from us when we're not looking like the last Oreo in the package.